 Updating the self-managed Active Directory configuration

-You can use the Amazon Web Services Management Console, Amazon FSx API, or Amazon CLI to update the username and password for the service account and the IP addresses for the Active Directory DNS servers of the self-managed Active Directory configuration.
+You can use the Amazon Web Services Management Console, Amazon FSx API, or Amazon CLI to update the service account username and password and the DNS server IP addresses of a file system's self-managed Active Directory configuration.
 You can track the progress of a self-managed Active Directory configuration update at any time using the Amazon Web Services Management Console, CLI, and API.
 For more information, see Monitoring self-managed Active Directory updates.

 To update the self-managed Active Directory configuration (Console)